Jetion Holdings

+History

+Jetion listed on the Alternative Investment Market in 2007.
+The "Deloitte Technology Fast 500 Asia-Pacific", which identifies the most rapidly expanding businesses in the Asia–Pacific, listed Jetion as number two in 2008.
+Robert Linsday of The Times in 2008 attributed Jetion's stock market "slump" to "a perception that it has not communicated well enough with the market".
+Spain is a significant market for the company.

+In 2009, Jetion fired its CEO and three members of its leadership team, citing "breaches of their service contracts and fiduciary duties".
+Comparing Jetion to Bodisen Biotech, the Nomura Securities analyst John-Marc Bunce stated that this action was "likely to have a sentimental knock-on effect on other foreign-listed Chinese companies".

 Finance

 For the six months ended 30 June 2008, Jetion Holdings Limited's revenues totaled $100.7M, up from $38.6M.
 Net income totaled $9.7M, up from $2.8M.
 Revenues reflect an increase in income from cells and modules segment.
 Net income reflects the presence of other income, lower research & development expenses, increased finance income and the presence of share of profits less losses of joint controlled entity.